-Elton John in Elton John: Never Too Late - Photo: Disney+
+Elton John in the movie Elton John: Never Too Late - Photo: Disney+

-He sang: "I'm still standing here, after all these years.
-Do you know that I'm still standing here stronger than ever?".
+He sings: "I'm still standing here, after all these years.
+Do you know that I'm still standing here stronger than ever?"

 Elton John's final performance

-If we only listen and not look, we would think that this was a performance from a few decades ago when he was young, first came to America and conquered America.
+If we only listen and not look, we might think that this is a performance from a few decades ago when he was young, came to America for the first time and conquered America.
 However, more than anyone, Elton John knows that time is starting to count, it is time for him to truly "say goodbye to the yellow brick road".

 Elton John - Never Too Late - Trailer

-The documentary Elton John: Never Too Late , co-directed by his life partner David Furnish and veteran documentary filmmaker RJ Cutlin, is a journey through space and time, telling how Elton John got there, his final show.
+The documentary Elton John: Never Too Late, co-directed by his life partner, David Furnish, and veteran documentary filmmaker RJ Cutlin, is a journey through space and time, recounting how Elton John got there, his final performance.

 How did little Reginald Kenneth Dwight, who looked nothing like a rock star like John Lennon or Mick Jagger, a boy who played her piano, finally play his last notes in a packed stadium, closing a great career.